danielsogl/doc/README.md

 Do’s:

 - `vcl` name space prefix for any class name.
-- Class names in camelCased letters (why? because it's easier to read and shorter than dashes).
+- Class names in camelCased letters (why? because it’s easier to read and shorter than dashes).
 - Have a single class name like `vclFlipSwitch` on the root element of the corresponding HTML.